Grandparents DNA Test

 Be careful, you must follow the instructions and respect the conditions so that the samples provide enough genetic information for your test.

-Unfortunately it is still impossible to obtain a DNA test in a pharmacy, moreover only a laboratory with genetic analysis equipment and accredited by international standards can provide the result for a Paternity test.
+Only, it is still impossible to obtain a DNA test in a pharmacy, moreover only a laboratory with genetic analysis equipment and accredited by international standards can provide the result for a DNA test to know the parentage.

 How to do a DNA test between grandchildren and grandparents?